 NUMBER opcodes as well as support precompile methods that involve the outbox.
 To avoid changing ArbOS state outside of a transaction, blocks made from messages with a new L1 block number update this info during an

-ArbitrumInternalTx that is included as the first tx in the block.
+ArbitrumInternalTx that is included as the first transaction in the block.

 In addition to supporting the